 After Dr. Vazquez investigates your concerns and provides a thorough examination of your nose, throat, palate, and neck, he may recommend a sleep study.
 An accurate sleep apnea diagnosis requires a sleep study.

 Dr. Vazquez offers two types of sleep studies: a polysomnogram and a home-based portable monitor.

 During a polysomnogram, you sleep in a specialized sleep lab where a technician monitors your oxygen levels, brain activity, and breathing patterns through the attached sensors.
 After reading the results from your sleep study, Dr. Vazquez determines whether you exhibit signs of sleep apnea.

 For this test, you sleep in your normal environment while hooked up to the portable monitor.
 The device tracks your oxygen levels, heart rate, and breathing effort.
 Dr. Vazquez uses the results to make a diagnosis or to verify the need for a full polysomnogram.

 Dr. Vazquez offers several surgical and non-surgical treatments for sleep apnea.

 For mild sleep apnea, a few lifestyle adjustments may treat your condition.
 Lying on your side, losing weight, and wearing a mouthpiece can help you breathe better while you sleep.

 Severe cases of sleep apnea may require you to use a CPAP machine, which keeps your airways open during sleep.

 When the excess tissue in your mouth or throat obstructs your airway, you may benefit from surgery to open those air passages.
 Children with enlarged tonsils may need them removed to improve their breathing.

-If you snore or suspect you have sleep apnea, contact Dr. Vazquez for an appointment online or over the phone.
+If you snore or suspect you have sleep apnea, contact Dr. Vazquez for an appointment .